OpenElectionData/oedi/_academy/detecting-bias-in-ballot-qualification.en.md

 Next we would like to calculate the total number of applicants that Opendya’s election commission “accepted” as candidates for the upcoming elections, according to party.
 Here, you’ll need to use the COUNTIFS formula as we are now counting cells based on two criteria instead of one.
 You need Excel to count:

 1. 1.candidate applicants from a **specific political party**, and
+2.
-2. 2. **accepted** candidates.
+   1. **accepted** candidates.

 The formula will essentially look like two regular COUNTIF formulas in one: **COUNTIFS(range_1, criteria_1, range_2, criteria_2)**.
 Note that the first half of this formula will look just like our calculation for the Tot_Cand column, as we’re still counting according to political party.
 Let’s begin our calculation in column C, Tot_Accept.

 1\.
 In cell C2, repeat steps 1 and 2 from your last calculation (Tot_Cand) which tell you how to select the range and criteria.
 However, remember to type “=COUNTIFS” instead of “=COUNTIF.”
 Your first range is still column D “Party” from the Candidate_Information tab, and your first criteria will be the Draconia party (cell A2 in the Candidate_Summary tab).

-If you need, click here for an image of what this step should look like.
+If you need, scroll down for an image of what this step should look like.

 Don’t hit Enter or close your parentheses just yet!
 Instead, type a comma \[,\] and let’s move on to the second part of the formula.